minimaster4734/favencoder/README.md

 ![Screenshot 1](https://github.com/minimaster4734/favencoder/blob/main/assets/115506.webp)

   Installation

-Choose the guide for your operating system.

-For Windows, macOS, and Standard Linux Desktops
+Choose the guide for your operating system (for Windows, macOS, and Linux)

   Core Prerequisites

   · Python 3.8 or higher.
   · FFmpeg: Must be installed on your system and available in your PATH.

-Step 1: Install the System Graphical Dependency (Linux GUI Users Only)

-· Windows/macOS: Tkinter is included with the standard Python installer.
+Step 1: Install the System Graphical Dependency (Linux GUI Users Only) · Windows/macOS: Tkinter is included with the standard Python installer.
 No action needed.
   · Linux (for GUI mode): You must install the Tk library and its Python bindings at the system level.
 This is a prerequisite that cannot be installed via pip.
   ```
   # For Debian/Ubuntu:
   sudo apt update && sudo apt install python3-tk